 - Fixed wing, rotary and powered-lift drones

-- Power sources such as gas, electric and hybrid
+- Power sources (electric, solar, gas, hybrid, hydrogen, and laser-charging)

 - Types of drones such as helicopters, quadcopters, eVTOL, and more

-Figure 1: Mavic Pro drone in action (Photo by Pedro Henrique Santos)
+Figure 1: Mavic Pro quadcopter drone in action (Photo by Pedro Henrique Santos)

-2. Fixed Wing vs. Rotary vs. Powered-lift Drones
+2. Fixed Wing vs. Rotor-Wing vs. Powered-lift Drones

 Similar to manned aircraft, drones can be categorized based on the structure of their lift-producing surfaces.